 Such non-linear breakthroughs can happen very quickly and surprise even those who are following the development closely.
 The history of heavier-than-air flight is a striking example of this.
 Wilbur Wright is quoted as saying “I confess that in 1901, I said to my brother Orville that man would not fly for 50 years.”
 Two years later the brothers were successful.

 Another example of non-linear technological progress is genome sequencing.

-The Human Genome Project (HGP), which aimed to map the complete set of nucleotide base pairs which make up human DNA (which total more than three billion) ran over 13 years from 1990-2003.
+The Human Genome Project (HGP), which aimed to map the complete set of nucleotide base pairs that make up human DNA (which total more than three billion), ran over 13 years from 1990-2003.
 This initial discovery and determination of the human genome sequence was a crucial injection point in the field of DNA sequencing.

 The chart shows how rapidly this technology has advanced since then.
 This is measured here by the cost of applying this technology.